The Graduate School of

 - Oyama, S. 2011.
 Ecological knowledge and daily practices of Hausa cultivators for land rehabilitation in Sahelian Niger, West Africa.
 The 10th International Conference of the East and Southeast Asia Federation of Soil Science Society.
 Cinnamon Lakeside, Colombo, Sri Lanka.
 10-13 Oct.
 2011.

-Agriculture Ecology and Environment in Africa
+Agriculture and Ecology in Africa

-The Subsistence Economy of Cultivators in Miombo Woodland of Africa
+Livelihood and Economy of Cultivators in Miombo Woodland of Africa

 Desertification and Land Rehabilitation in Sahel region of West Africa